Emergent structure and dynamics of tropical forest-grassland landscapes: Introduction

 \section{Introduction}

-Satellite observations of tropical tree cover show that in a wide range of mean annual rainfall \cite{Staver2011b,Hirota2011}, both savanna (low tree cover) and forest (high tree cover) are possible, making the distribution of tree cover \emph{bimodal}.
-On the one hand, fire exclusion experiments show that fire can maintain low tree cover \cite{Bond2008}.
-On the other hand, fire occurs almost exclusively below a tree cover threshold of about 40\% \cite{Staver2011b,Hoffmann2012,Archibald2009,Wuyts2017,VanNes2018}, which is consistent with fire being a \emph{percolation} process \cite{Stauffer1994,Christensen2005} on grass patches \cite{Schertzer2015,Cardoso2022}.
-Such a highly nonlinear response of fire to grass together with an empirically consistent response of vegetation to fire was shown to be sufficient for inducing \emph{bistability} in simple models \cite{Staver2012}.
-Taken together, the bimodality, the two-way interaction between fire and vegetation, and the availability of a plausible underlying mechanism provide compelling evidence that forest and savanna are \emph{alternative stable states}, maintained by a feedback between vegetation and fire \cite{Staver2011b}, and between which transitions would neither be gradual nor easily reversed \cite{Lenton2008,Scheffer2015}.
-This local-scale fire-vegetation feedback may exacerbate the effects of the regional-scale feedback between vegetation and rainfall \cite{Spracklen2018}.
+Satellite \cite{Staver2011b,Hirota2011} and ground observations \cite{Dantas2016,Aleman2020} show that tropical forest (high tree cover) and tropical savanna (low tree cover) can exist under the same environmental conditions, making the distribution of tree cover bimodal.
+On the one hand, fire exclusion experiments have shown that fire can maintain low tree cover \cite{Bond2008}.
+On the other hand, fire occurs almost exclusively below a tree cover threshold of about 40\% \cite{Staver2011b,Hoffmann2012,Archibald2009,Wuyts2017,VanNes2018}, which is consistent with fire being a contagion process on grass patches \cite{Schertzer2014,Cardoso2022}, while tree patches block fire.
+Such a highly nonlinear response of fire to grass together with an empirically consistent response of vegetation to fire was shown to be sufficient for inducing bistability in simple models \cite{Staver2012}.
+Taken together, the bimodality, the mutual interaction between fire and vegetation, and the availability of a plausible underlying mechanism suggest that tropical forest and savanna are alternative stable states, maintained by a feedback between vegetation and fire \cite{Staver2011b}, and between which transitions would neither be gradual nor easily reversed \cite{Lenton2008,Scheffer2015}.

-Nevertheless, subsequent analysis of the same data showed that at least part of the bimodality can be explained by independent spatial heterogeneity of parameters other than mean annual rainfall \citep{Wuyts2017}.
-Yet another possibility is that the bimodality results from artificial discontinuities in the data, introduced by its generative machine-learning algorithm \cite{Hanan2014,Gerard2017}.
-Therefore, the fire-mediated alternative stable state hypothesis is still contested, with some left unconvinced and in favour of other causal mechanisms that distinguish between savanna and forest \cite{Veenendaal2018}.
-Taking into consideration the possible alternative explanations for bimodality, further tests of bistablity using remote-sensed data would have to rely on more specific indicators than bimodality.
-For their specificity, they should ideally be closely tied to the assumed underlying mechanism, while for comparability with spatial data, they should relate to space.